ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **9-getFullBudget.js:**
 - `getFullBudgetObject`: Demonstrates the use of ES6 method properties in objects, simplifying the definition of methods that format financial figures into different currencies.

+**10-main.js:** Tests the `appendToEachArrayValue` function by demonstrating its ability to prepend a string to each element of an array.

+**10-loops.js:**
+- `appendToEachArrayValue`: Refactored to utilize the ES6 `for...of` loop and `const` for iterating over array elements.
+This function modifies each element of the array by appending a specified string, illustrating a more modern and efficient approach to array manipulation.

 ## Installation
 Clone this repository and navigate to the project directory.